"Really—How Hard Can Preaching Be?" Very. Here’s Why.

 • and of course, all the public speaking skills involved: pacing, vocal inflection, volume, eye contact, gestures, awareness of verbal of physical “tics,” etc.

 Whew!
-It’s no surprise, then, that we likely will never feel we’ve “arrived” at preaching mastery.
+It’s no surprise, then, that we likely will never feel we “arrive” at preaching mastery.

-We can always improve our ability to offer a sermon message succinctly and compellingly so listeners’ attention is held the first word to the last.
+The good news is we can always improve our ability to offer a sermon message succinctly and compellingly so listeners’ attention is held first word to the last.

 And why do these skills matter?